-The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5
+The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.

-U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are "impracticable, unnecessary, or contrary to the public interest."
 Under 5 U.S.C.
-553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable.
-A safety zone is necessary to facilitate search and rescue and salvage operations surrounding a capsized vessel.
-Immediate action is needed to respond to the potential safety hazards associated with recovery operations.
-We we must establish this safety zone by April 14, 2021 and and lack sufficient time to provide a reasonable comment period and then consider those comments before issuing the rule.
+553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impractible.
+A safety zone is necessary to facilitate safe salvage operations surrounding a capsized vessel that has garnered high media interest and is in a location frequented by commercial and recreational vessel traffic.
+Immediate action is needed to respond to the potential safety hazards associated with recovery salvage operations.
+We must establish this safety zone by June 15, 2021 and lack sufficient time to provide a reasonable comment period and then consider those comments before issuing the rule.

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Delaying the effective date of this rule would be against the public interest because immediate action is needed to respond to an ongoing search and rescue and salvage operations.
+Delaying the effective date of this rule would be against the public interest because immediate action is needed to continue ongoing recovery salvage operations.